OfficeDev/teams-toolkit/packages/cli/CONTRIBUTING.md

 2. `cd TeamsFx`
 3. `npm run setup`

-This will run "lerna bootstrap" to link packages in monorepo locally.
+This will run "pnpm install && npm run build" to link packages in monorepo locally.

-### Build CLI package alone
-1. `cd packages/cli/`
-2. `npm install`
-2. `npm run build`

-This will install the dependent packages from public registry and build CLI package alone.

 ## Debug the project